indieweb/wordpress-indieauth/readme.txt

 The plugin lets you login to the WordPress backend via IndieAuth.
 It uses the URL from the profile page to identify the blog user.

-IndieAuth is a way to use your own domain name to sign in to websites.
-It's like OpenID, but simpler!
-It works by linking your website to one or more authentication providers such as Twitter or Google, then entering your domain name in the login form on websites that support IndieAuth.
-You can find out more about IndieAuth on [IndieAuth.com](https://indieauth.com).

-Signup with IndieAuth is not supported yet.
+Register with IndieAuth is not supported yet.

 == Installation ==